HurtaClaudio/Linkedin_Scrapper/README.md

 # Linkedin_Scrapper
+### Specially thougt for latin people searching for a job overseas.

 A scrapper to filter the jobs you need.
 This scrapper specifically filter out companies that doesn't hire people from latin america.